Carlos Rangel: Background

-Carlos Enrique Rangel Guevara (17 September 1929 – 14 January 1988) was a Venezuelan journalist, diplomat, television pioneer, and liberal intellectual.
-Known for his sharp critique of traditional Latin American political culture, of populism, and of anti-Americanism, Rangel's works sparked intense debate across ideological lines and he became a foundational figure of liberal thought in the region.
+Carlos Enrique Rangel Guevara was mostly known for his sharp critique of traditional Latin American political culture, of populism, and of anti-Americanism, Rangel's works sparked intense debate across ideological lines and he became a foundational figure of liberal thought in the region.
 His writings and speeches, as well as his television programs, helped lay the intellectual base for Latin American liberalism in the late 20th century, recognized throughout the region and beyond, from Baltimore, to Seoul, Paris, and Milan.

 His influence remains significant since the publication in 1976 of his book Del buen salvaje al buen revolucionario: Mitos y realidades de América Latina (published in English as The Latin Americans: Their Love-Hate Relationship with the United States), with a foreword by Jean-François Revel, who also wrote the forewords of the first editions of Rangel's two other books, Third World Ideology, and Marx and the Real Socialisms and other Essays.
 His first book has become one of the most widely circulated non-fiction works in Spanish, with at least seventeen distinct editions across multiple Spanish-speaking countries.
 His works have been translated into French, Italian, English, Portuguese, and German.
 Recent editions of The Latin Americans include an updated Chilean edition (2024), a Portuguese translation in Brazil (2019), and an Italian edition (2024).
 The 2019 Brazilian edition includes a new biographically focused introduction by his son, Carlos J. Rangel, and which has been incorporated into subsequent editions.